Lionel Messi: when will his Inter Miami debut be?

-The star Lionel Messi and the Spanish Sergio Busquets have chances to debut on Friday at the Miami Inter before him Blue Cross of Mexico, said the coach of the team MLS, the Argentinian Gerardo Martino.
+The star Lionel Messi and the Spanish Sergio Busquets have chances to debut on Friday at the inter miami before him Blue Cross of Mexico, said the coach of the team MLS, the Argentinian Gerardo Martino.

 “I’m not ruling out starting them (Messi and Busquets).
 It’s soon.
 There’s one more training session to do and talk to them to see how they feel and then we’ll make the decision.